ho-thanh-und/tp/docs/DeveloperGuide.md

 ---

-**Use Case: UC10 - Saving details of filtered data (of applicants)**
+**Use Case: UC10 - Saving details of filtered data (of candidate)**

 **MSS**
-1. User <u>finds applicants (UC07)</u>
+1. User <u>finds candidates (UC07)</u>
-1. User requests to save applicants into a file
+1. User requests to save candidates into a file
-1. QuickHire saves the displayed list of applicants into a file
+1. QuickHire saves the displayed list of candidates into a file

    Use case ends.